 Eventually you get to the root of the issue, when it ran in March for the very first time, and it was a non-data-driven decision, because the numbers were not available back then, so a gut feel from a decision maker was, let’s push golf using page search in March.

+An argument can be made that when that campaign was first ran, there was no supporting data to argue otherwise, and once it was running there was no baseline or year over year data to know good versus bad campaign performance.
+But years later, once the data exists you must be willing to make a change.
+If you change nothing, nothing changes.
 You are leaving money and opportunity on the table, and if you full-circle back to bringing on an outside resource, such as a consultant or subject matter expert, there is a fantastic chance they will tell you something you don’t want to hear.

+So if you aren’t willing to adapt to our now-forever changed landscape, then something terrible will happen, nothing!
+Your business will flatline.
+Nothing is what will happen.
+You will fall into the footsteps of those before you.
 Kodaks, Blockbusters, Sears… time after time they failed to adapt, and trusted ‘that that’s the way we’ve always done it’, and that may have been the way that paid everybody in the past, and kept the lights on last year and the year before and the year before, but that is not the mentality or the mindset that’s going to guide you into the future.

 Believe me, it is wrong, you have to be prepared to hear difficult recommendations that you may not want to hear, you have to be prepared to make decisions, you have to be prepared to make changes.